“The questions don't do the damage. Only the answers do.” – Sam Donaldson, Born Mar. 11, 1934.

 We want them uncomfortable.
 Exposed.
 Fearful.
 Grasping…

-They don't have to actually tell us.
+They don't have to actually answers.
 But good persuasive writing will excavate those answers and bring them to the front of the reader's mind.
 We make them admit uncomfortable truths to themselves.
 We make them face harsh realities and confront problems they've ignored too long.

-We leave them weakened, damaged, suffering, and fearful…
+We make them face what they’ve denied, and leave them weakened, damaged, suffering, and afraid…

 And that's great.
 For us.